In-depth reviews

 Infotainment, apps & sat nav

 Every version of the MG4 comes with a 10.25-inch touchscreen, which is certainly a step up from the units in the ZS EV or MG5.
 The screen itself is crisp and clear, however, it often took two or three taps for it to respond when we drove the car.
-Apple CarPlay and Android Auto are standard at least, though neither are wireless and only Trophy-spec models get built-in sat-nav, but it's not really worth updating from SE trim just for that.
+Apple CarPlay and Android Auto are standard at least, though neither are wireless and only Trophy-spec models get built-in sat-nav, but it's not really worth upgrading from SE trim just for that.

 The seven-inch instrument panel behind the wheel gives you pretty much all the information you need, but doesn’t feature a full-screen map display, which is a shame.
 Once again, the icons on the display for key info are very small, and the only indication that you’ve changed driving modes is a bit of text that can be hidden by the camera for the driver attention system.

-The MG4 does at least support MG’s 'iSMART' app which allows you to check the charge state of your car or pre-condition the cabin, among other functions.
+The MG4 does at least support MG’s 'iSMART' app which allows you to check the charge state of your car, or pre-condition the cabin, among other functions.
 The car can also receive over-the-air updates from MG.

 Most Popular